 How to fix this: Be hyper-aware of your character and “stay in their head” as you write.
 When you are visualizing it as you write, don’t visualize it like a movie—instead, imagine yourself inside the character’s head, like a first-person video game.

 Here’s an example of a story that jumps from one character to another rapidly:

 Sarah glared at Betty.
 That bitch had taken the last blueberry scone, she just knew it.
 A scone for a crone.
 Betty glared back.
 Sarah was such a skank.
 Never mind that it was her ninetieth birthday.
 And then there was Jezebel, who claimed to have a PhD but everyone knew it was fake.
 Jezebel knew Betty was thinking about her as she watched Betty glance at her fake diploma on the wall.
 Of course, no one could ever prove that she hadn’t finished her dissertation, except Sparky of course.
 Sparky wants biscuits, thought Sparky the dachshund.
 He really wants them.
 Maybe if he barks enough Sarah will give him some.

-In the above paragraph we shift POV from Sarah to Betty to Jezebel and finally to Sparky the dog.
-It’s a bit nauseating to read, isn’t it?
-There are authors who have pulled off this type of narrative shifting, but those that do tend to do so smoothly and give the reader time to rest in each character’s POV.
+In the above paragraph we shift from Sarah to Betty to Jezebel and finally to Sparky the dog.
+It’s a bit nauseating, isn’t it?
+This type of head hopping is essentially a poorly-handled deep omniscient story.

 Establishing a Character’s Voice

 Is your language right for the viewpoint character?
 Can you tell how he/she feels?
 Or does the character not match the point of view?